Inference-Driven Uplink for 6G: Architecture, Principles, and Challenges: Conclusion

+\re{This article introduced InferCom, an inference-driven uplink framework for 6G, motivated by the resource constraints of edge devices and the growing demand for intelligent services.
+With its compute-asymmetric design, InferCom departs from both conventional bit-centric systems and learned end-to-end SemCom paradigms through four key design shifts.
+The case study suggests that InferCom can substantially reduce transmitter-side complexity while improving robustness and retransmission efficiency under low-SNR conditions, by shifting the main inference burden to the receiver side.
+Realizing this vision will require further advances in semantic QoE modeling, cross-layer protocol design, inference energy and latency modeling, multimodal multiple access, and security.}

-\begin{IEEEbiographynophoto}{Chunmei Xu} (chunmei.xu@surrey.ac.uk) is currently a Research Fellow at Institute for Communication Systems, University of Surrey, Guildford, U.K. Her research interests are integrated sensing and communications, semantic communications, and generative AI for wireless communications. \end{IEEEbiographynophoto}
+\begin{IEEEbiographynophoto}{Chunmei Xu} (chunmei.xu@surrey.ac.uk) is currently a Research Fellow at the Institute for Communication Systems, University of Surrey, Guildford, U.K. Her research interests are AI-native semantic communications and sensing. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Yi Ma} (y.ma@surrey.ac.uk) joined the Institute for Communication Systems (ICS), University of Surrey, Guildford, U.K., in 2004, where he is currently a Chair Professor.
-He is the Head of Artificial Intelligence for Wireless Communication Group within the ICS to conduct the fundamental research of wireless communication systems covering signal processing, applied information theory and artificial intelligence. \end{IEEEbiographynophoto}
+\begin{IEEEbiographynophoto}{Yi Ma} (y.ma@surrey.ac.uk) is currently a Chair Professor at the Institute for Communication Systems, University of Surrey, Guildford, U.K. He is the Head of Artificial Intelligence for Wireless Communication Group within the ICS to conduct the fundamental research of wireless communication systems covering signal processing, applied information theory and artificial intelligence. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{ Rahim Tafazolli} (r.tafazolli@surrey.ac.uk) is Regius Professor of Electronic Engineering, Professor of Mobile and Satellite Communications, Founder and Director of 5GIC, 6GIC and ICS (Institute for Communication System) at the University of Surrey.
-He holds Fellowship of Royal Academy of Engineering, Institute of Engineering and Technology (IET) as well as that of Wireless World Research Forum.
+\begin{IEEEbiographynophoto}{Rahim Tafazolli} (r.tafazolli@surrey.ac.uk) is Regius Professor of Electronic Engineering, Professor of Mobile and Satellite Communications, Founder and Director of 5GIC, 6GIC and ICS (Institute for Communication Systems) at the University of Surrey.
+He holds Fellowships of the Royal Academy of Engineering, the Institute of Engineering and Technology (IET), as well as that of Wireless World Research Forum.
 He was also awarded the 28th KIA Laureate Award-2015 for his contribution to communications technology. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Peiying Zhu} (peiying.zhu@huawei.com) is a Huawei Fellow and Fellow of the Canadian Academy of Engineering.
-She is currently leading 5G wireless system research at Huawei Technologies, Canada.
-The focus of her research is advanced wireless access technologies with more than 150 granted patents. \end{IEEEbiographynophoto}
+\begin{IEEEbiographynophoto}{Peiying Zhu} (peiying.zhu@huawei.com) is Fellow of the Canadian Academy of Engineering.
+She is currently leading 6G wireless research at Huawei Technologies, Canada.
+She is actively involved in 3GPP and IEEE 802 standards development.
+The focus of her research is advanced radio access technologies with more than 150 granted patents. \end{IEEEbiographynophoto}